 Not only the season is important for a beginner 14er, but so is the time of day.
 Be sure to get an early start – I’m talking before the sun comes up – in order to avoid the summer monsoons.
 Thunderstorms kill people every year in the Colorado mountains, take care to look up the weather before heading out and start as early as possible to lessen a chance of inclement weather.

-Where to Stay Before Hiking the Easiest Colorado 14ers
+Where to Stay Before Hiking the Easiest 14ers in Colorado

 If you’re arriving from out of town, or you’re traveling from a city like Denver, you’ll likely want to stay near the trailhead the night before your hike.
 Staying near the trailhead allows you to sneak in some extra sleep before your early start.
 Some trailheads offer camping, some have free campsites nearby, and others require advanced planning.
 Be sure to look into the details about camping for the mountain you plan to hike.